Prosper family murders: Legal proceedings

 As Nicholas Prosper was led out of his first court appearance on 16 September 2024, his father, Ray Prosper, shouted: "I still love you, son.
 It’s not your fault, OK?" before bursting into tears.

 Prosper's trial date was set for 5 December, later delayed until 3 March 2025.

 On 24 February 2025, Nicholas Prosper pleaded guilty to three counts of murder at Luton Crown Court, along with all other charges.
 Through his writings and conversations in prison, Prosper stated that he regretted not being able to kill more people.

 On 19 March, Prosper was sentenced by Mrs Justice Cheema-Grubb to life imprisonment with a minimum of 49 years to be served.
 Sentencing was delayed after Prosper initially refused to attend court but was ordered to do so by the judge.

 On 20 March, Prosper's sentence was referred to the Attorney General for consideration under the Unduly Lenient Sentence scheme.
 The Conservative shadow justice minister, Kieran Mullan, said: "What exactly does someone have to do in this country to be sent away for [whole] life?
 This was the most serious of crimes – including the murder of two children."
 Bedfordshire's police and crime commissioner, John Tizard, said he supported the sentencing decision of the judge.
 On 16 July the request for a whole-life order to be imposed was rejected by the Court of Appeal, with Lady Chief Justice Baroness Carr stating: "Appalling though these crimes were, we are not persuaded that anything less than a whole-life order was unduly lenient."

+In August 2025, a memorial bench was installed on Leagrave Park in memory of Juliana Falcón, Kyle Prosper and Giselle Prosper, listing their names, dates of birth, and date of death.